Get alerts of updates about «Influenza vaccine for risk groups»

 Why should I have the vaccine?

-Influenza can among other things cause severe pneumonia and exacerbate many chronic disorders.
+Influenza can cause severe pneumonia and exacerbate many chronic disorders.
 If complications arise from influenza, admission to hospital will be necessary.

 People with cardiovascular disease are more prone to heart attack, stroke and death during the influenza season than at other times of the year.
 Severe influenza can lead to permanently impaired health and an increased need for health support.
 On average, 900 people die from influenza in Norway every year.
 Vaccination protects against a severe influenza disease course.

-The influenza vaccine protects against the influenza virus 1-2 weeks after vaccination.
-The vaccine does not protect against coronavirus (COVID-19) or other viruses and bacteria that can also cause influenza-like symptoms.
+The influenza vaccine protects against several different influenza viruses.
+It does not protect against coronavirus or other viruses and bacteria that cause influenza-like symptoms.
+Common symptoms are fever, muscle aches, headache, feeling unwell and dry cough.
+Influenza usually lasts for seven to ten days.